confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 LPAD(input, length, padding)
 ```

-Pads the input string, beginning from the left, with the specified padding string, until the target length is reached.
+Pads the input string or bytes, beginning from the left, with the specified
+padding of the same type, until the target length is reached.

-If the input string is longer than the specified target length, it is truncated.
+If the input is longer than the specified target length, it is truncated.

-If the padding string is empty or NULL, or the target length is negative, NULL is returned.
+If the padding string or byte array is empty or NULL, or the target length
+is negative, NULL is returned.

 Examples:
 ```sql